 Advice for parents and guardians on school admission appeals is available via GOV.UK.
 It give easy to understand information on all aspects of the appeal process, including what happens at the hearing, who makes the decisions, what happens after the appeal hearing, and information on infant class size appeals.

 You can also get support and guidance on appeals from our Choice Advice Service.

-In 2018, appeals for admissions to reception class were held at the following primary schools: Abingdon, Archibald, Breckon Hill, Newport, St. Clares, St. Edwards, St. Josephs, and Whinney Banks
+In 2019, appeals for admission to reception class were held at the following primary schools: Acklam Whin, Archibald, Ayresome, Green Lane, Linthorpe, Newport, Sacred Heart, St Clares, St Bernadettes, St Edwards, St Josephs.

-In 2018, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, The King's Academy, Outwood Academy Acklam, and Macmillan Academy.
+In 2019, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, Macmillan, The King’s Academy, Outwood Academy Acklam, Trinity Catholic College.